NamkhangNLe/ScribbleTex/README.md

 # ScribbleTex

 ScribbleTex is a web application that leverages machine learning to convert handwritten text to LaTeX code.
-This application utilizes a React frontend with a Flask backend, integrating a machine learning model hosted on Google Cloud for the handwriting recognition.
+This application utilizes a React frontend with a Flask backend, integrating a machine learning model hosted on Google Cloud for handwriting recognition.

 ## Features